LEADERSHIP ACADEMY

 ATTENDANCE

 We value every learner's presence and contribution to our learning community.
 To ensure everyone benefits from the full class experience and to respect the time of your peers and instructors, consistent attendance and timeliness are essential.
-We understand that occasional delays happen.
-However, if you know you'll be more than 15 minutes late, please reach out to your instructor in advance to make arrangements.
-Up to one entire class session may be excused, pending that learners:
+We understand that occasional delays and unexpected events happen.
+However, if you know you'll be consistently more than 15 minutes late or if you miss more than one class session, please reach out to your instructor to make arrangements.

 ACADEMIC INTEGRITY

-Assignments are due on the dates specified in the course schedule.
-The deadlines are meant to help you stay on track, allow for timely feedback, and ensure our discussions build on shared preparation.
-If you are facing unexpected challenges, competing priorities, or unforeseen circumstances and need more time, please email the instructor a brief explanation of the situation.
-In most cases, they can accommodate reasonable extensions within one week of the original due date to allow you to submit quality work.
-Beyond that window, the assignment may become less relevant to current coursework, making it difficult to provide meaningful feedback.
+All assignments must be submitted through the course site.
+Assignment deadlines are meant to help you stay on track, allow for timely feedback, and ensure our discussions build on shared preparation.
+If you are facing unexpected challenges, competing priorities, or unforeseen circumstances and need more time, please email the instructor to make a plan.
+Late assignments will be accepted but are discouraged.